shommel/hangy/README.md

 # Hangy

-A simple Hangman CLI game written in Rust.
+A simple Hangman CLI game written in Rust used for educational purposes.